iloncka-ds/culicidaelab-server/README.md

 ##### Step 1: Configure Environment Variables

-Before starting the app, set the following environment variables to ensure correct asset loading and API communication:
+Before starting the frontend app, set the following environment variables in your shell profile (e.g., `~/.bashrc`) or a `.env` file if your setup supports it to ensure correct asset loading and API communication:

 ```bash
 export STATIC_FILES_URL=http://214.177.73.81:8000
 export STATIC_URL_BASE=http://214.177.73.81:8000
 export CLIENT_BACKEND_URL=http://214.177.73.81:8000
 ```

-> 💡 Tip: Add these to your shell profile (e.g., `~/.bashrc`) or a `.env` file if your setup supports it.

 ##### Step 2: Open Required Ports in Firewall